bridge-core/docs/docs/extensions/scripts/env.md

 ---

 ### isNightlyBuild
-The `isNightlyBuild` variable gets the version of bridge wether it is nightly build or not.
+The `isNightlyBuild` variable gets the version of bridge whether it is nightly build or not.

 - Signature: `isNightlyBuild`
 - Returns: `boolean`